shyamy-c/Advertising-docs/Advertising/bingads-13/guides/mixed-campaigns.md

 ## <a name="adgroup-campaignservice"></a>Create ad groups
 You must create exactly one [AdGroup](../campaign-management-service/adgroup.md) in each mixed campaign by calling the [AddAdGroups](../campaign-management-service/addadgroups.md) operation.

-The following validation rules are unique to mixed campaigns, and do not apply to standard Microsoft shopping campaigns:

-- The BiddingScheme element must either be null or InheritFromParentBiddingScheme.
-- The Network element must be null and will always default to OwnedAndOperatedAndSyndicatedSearch.
+Please note the [AdGroupType](../campaign-management-service/adgroup.md#adgrouptype) is not required and will default to "SearchStandard".

 ```xml
 <AddAdGroupsRequest xmlns="https://bingads.microsoft.com/CampaignManagement/v13">